hubverse-org/hubDocs/docs/source/quickstart-hub-admin/continuous-integration.md

 ```

-# Setting up a Github Action
+## Setting up a Github Action with `hubValidations`

-For hubs hosted on GitHub, GitHub Actions can be downloaded with:
+If your hub is hosted on GitHub, you can download GitHub Actions with:

 ```{r example, eval = FALSE}
 library(hubCI)